 Focal point is not aligned.
 (The printout is light)

-- 4. If the focal point is not aligned (the printout is light or slightly light), calibrate it with the following procedure. - (a) With a 7-mm box wrench, loosen the LED head nut by rotating it counterclockwise about three turns.
+4. If the focal point is not aligned (the printout is light or slightly light), calibrate it with the following procedure.

 (b) Adjust the focal point by rotating the flat head screw with the following procedure.